- Prostate Cancer Slideshow Pictures

 What causes PSA elevation in the blood?

-It is believed that elevation of PSA in the blood is due to its liberation into the circulation because of disruption of the prostate cellular architecture (structure).
-This can occur in the setting of different prostate diseases including prostate cancer.
-It is important to note that PSA is not specific to prostate cancer but to prostatic tissue and therefore PSA elevations may indicate the presence of any kind of prostate disease.
-Common benign causes of PSA elevation includes benign prostatic hyperplasia or BPH (an age-related, natural enlargement of the prostate, secondary to a noncancerous proliferation of prostate glandular cells), prostatitis (inflammation of the prostate), and infection.
-In fact, PSA elevation can also occur with prostate manipulation such as ejaculation, prostate examination, urinary retention or catheter placement, and prostate biopsy.
-It is for these reasons that patients should abstain from sex 1 to 2 days prior to PSA testing.
+It is believed that elevation of PSA in the blood is due to its release into the circulation (bloodstream) because of a breakdown (disruption) of the prostate cellular architecture (structure).
+However, the reasons are not fully known.
+An elevated PSA level can occur in the setting of different prostate diseases/conditions including prostate cancer but also as a result of noncancerous causes.
+It is important to note that PSA is not specific to prostate cancer but to prostatic tissue, and therefore PSA elevations may indicate the presence of any kind of prostate disease.
+Common benign causes of PSA elevation include benign prostatic hyperplasia or BPH (an age-related, natural enlargement of the prostate, secondary to a noncancerous proliferation of prostate glandular cells), prostatitis (inflammation of the prostate), and infection.
+In fact, PSA elevation can also occur with prostate manipulation such as ejaculation, prostate examination (digital rectal examination), medical instrumentation (cystoscopy), urinary retention or catheter placement, and prostate biopsy.
+It is also thought that vigorous exercise that may affect the prostate, such as bicycle riding, can increase the PSA.
+It is for these reasons that patients should abstain from sex one to two days prior to PSA testing.
 As such, men choosing to undergo PSA testing should be aware of these important factors, which may influence results.
 As will be discussed shortly, age and prostate volume may also influence PSA test results.